 ‘Because of’ disability is intended to mean same as previous DDA wording

 The ‘because of’ wording in the Equality Act 2010 is not intended to mean anything different from ‘on the grounds of’ disability in the previous Disability Discrimination Act 1995 (DDA).
-The new wording is intended to be easier to understand, but to mean the same.
-Ultimately the courts will decide this, but statements in Parliament and the European law consideration below should be important to their decision.
+The new wording is intended to be easier to

 The point was also addressed in the House of Lords Committee.
 The Minister confirmed that the objective test, irrespective of motive or intent, is part of European equality law, so that a narrower interpretation requiring intent would violate that and be invalid (from col 522 HL Hansard 13/1/10 (link to UK Parliament website)).

-The treatment of the disabled person must be compared with how someone would be treated who does not have a disability (eg a stammer) but whose abilities and other circumstances are not materially different.
+The treatment of the disabled person must be compared with how someone would be treated who

 However, whether this comparison test is met is intertwined with whether the treatment was ‘because of’ disability.
 The two limbs should not be separated too much.
 See above Two limbs are intertwined.

-Comparator – actual of hypothetical
+Comparator – actual or hypothetical

 Because the legislation talks of how the employer etc ‘would treat’ others, there does not have to be an actual person whose circumstances are not materially different.
 It is enough that because of the disability the claimant is treated less favourably than a person with no material difference in cirumstances (including abilities) would have been treated had they existed.
 Such as person is called a ‘hypothetical’ comparator.